 Introduction

 Transformation in higher education has gained much attention globally, particularly among African countries.
 Higher education institutions (HEIs) are responsible for ensuring their students are competent in the world of work.
 This is of particular importance in the field of health sciences, such as acupuncture.
-The reason is that there is an increased demand for high-quality acupuncture services worldwide (World Health Organization [WHO], 2019).
-This view concurs with Hu et al. (2022) who report that acupuncture has gained increased popularity globally in recent decades.
+The reason is that there is an increasing demand for high-quality acupuncture services worldwide (World Health Organization [WHO], 2019).
+This view concurs with Hu et al. (2022) who reported that acupuncture has gained increasing popularity globally in recent decades.
 According to the WHO (2019), acupuncture is one of the most popular and effective therapeutic approaches for many diseases.
-Hu et al. (2022) concur with Gold et al. (2009) that the reason is due to the safety and efficacies of acupuncture treatment.
+Hu et al. (2022) concurred with Gold et al. (2009) that the reason is due to the safety and efficacies of acupuncture treatment.
 Acupuncture is a technique in which practitioners stimulate specific points in the body by inserting thin needles through the skin (Hu & Venketsamy, 2022a).
-Lim et al. (2015) indicate the importance of acupuncture in improving public health due to its effectiveness and cost-effectiveness.
-Despite acupuncture treatment being safe, Hu et al. (2022) argue that higher education institutions must provide high-quality programmes to ensure the safe practice of acupuncture to the public.
+Lim et al. (2015) indicated the importance of acupuncture in improving public health due to its effectiveness and cost-effectiveness.
+Despite acupuncture treatment being safe, Hu et al. (2022) argued that higher education institutions must provide high-quality programmes to ensure the safe practice of acupuncture to the public.
 In this study, the author asked the research question: What are South African students’ views and experiences of the acupuncture programme at their HEI?

-In South Africa (SA), acupuncture is classified into the ‘scarce skills’ category in SA because of the limited number of qualified acupuncturists (Allied Health Professions Council of South Africa [AHPCSA], 2022a; AHPCSA, 2022b; Hu & Venketsamy, 2022b).
+In South Africa (SA), acupuncture is classified into the ‘scarce skills’ category because of the limited number of qualified acupuncturists (Allied Health Professions Council of South Africa [AHPCSA], 2022a; AHPCSA, 2022b; Hu & Venketsamy, 2022b).
 The author contends that the reason for the limited number of qualified acupuncturists is the lack of a well-developed, sustained programme in acupuncture in SA.
 To bridge the gap, one HEI in SA has developed a four-year acupuncture programme to improve the capacity of acupuncture.
 This study aims to explore students’ views and experiences towards the acupuncture programme.
 The study is of particular significance since this is a newly developed programme at an HEI in the African continent.
 Furthermore, there is also a lack of research on African students’ views and experiences on acupuncture programmes.

 In this study, the author adopted a qualitative case study design to explore students’ views and experiences on the acupuncture programme at the identified HEI.
-The findings of this study will contribute to ensuring that the acupuncture programme benchmarks international standards, while accommodating and contextualising the African HEIs.
+The findings of this study will contribute to ensuring that the acupuncture programme benchmarks against international standards, while accommodating and contextualising the African HEIs.
 This study is significant since the identified HEI is the only HEI that provides an acupuncture programme in SA.

 Literature Review